-You then usually have to pay a referral fee that can range between 25% and 50% of the total gross commission.
+Once you close, you must pay a referral fee between 25% and 50% of the total gross commission.

-In this article, I will discuss how this real estate leads paid at closing concept works, give you 9 providers that offer this service, and show you the risks and benefits of using them.
+In this article, I will discuss how this real estate leads paid at closing concept works and analyze eleven providers that offer this service.

 How Do Real Estate Leads Paid at Closing Work?

 The concept is pretty simple.